Eurasian blue tit

 The Eurasian blue tit (Cyanistes caeruleus) is a small passerine bird in the tit family, Paridae.
 It is easily recognised by its blue and yellow plumage and small size.

-Eurasian blue tits, usually resident and non-migratory birds, are widespread and a common resident breeder throughout temperate and subarctic Europe and parts of western Asia in deciduous or mixed woodlands, often with a high proportion of oak.
-They usually nest in tree holes, although they easily adapt to nest boxes where necessary.
-Their main rival for nests and in the search for food is the larger and sometimes more common great tit (Parus major).
+The Eurasian blue tit is a widespread and common resident breeder throughout temperate and subarctic Europe and parts of western Asia.
+It inhabits deciduous or mixed woodlands, often with a high proportion of oak, and it is usually non-migratory.
+They typically nest in tree holes but readily adapt to using nest boxes when necessary.
+Their main rivals for nests and in the search for food are the larger, somewhat more common great tits (Parus major).

-The Eurasian blue tit prefers insects and spiders for its diet.
-Outside the breeding season, they also eat seeds and other vegetable-based foods.
-The birds are noted for their acrobatic skills, as they can hold on to the outermost branches of trees and shrubs and hang upside down when looking for food.
+The Eurasian blue tit's diet consists mainly of insects and spiders.
+Outside of the breeding season, they also eat seeds and other plant-based foods.
+These birds are known for their acrobatic abilities; they can grip the outermost branches of trees and shrubs and hang upside down while searching for food.

 Taxonomy

-The Eurasian blue tit was described by Carl Linnaeus in 1758 in the 10th edition of his Systema Naturae under the binomial name Parus caeruleus.
+The Eurasian blue tit was first described by Carl Linnaeus in 1758 in the 10th edition of his Systema Naturae under the binomial name Parus caeruleus.
 Parus is the classical Latin for a tit and caeruleus is the Latin for dark blue or caerulean.
 The type locality is Sweden.
 Two centuries earlier, before the introduction of the binomial nomenclature, the same Latin name had been used by the Swiss naturalist Conrad Gesner when he described and illustrated the blue tit in his Historiae animalium of 1555.

 In 2005, analysis of the mtDNA cytochrome b sequences of the Paridae indicated that Cyanistes was an early offshoot from the lineage of other tits, and more accurately regarded as a genus rather than a subgenus of Parus.
-The current genus name, Cyanistes, is from the Ancient Greek kuanos, "dark blue".
+The current genus name, Cyanistes, comes from the Ancient Greek kuanos, "dark blue".
 The African blue tit (Cyanistes teneriffae) was formerly considered to be conspecific.
 The genus Cyanistes now contains three species, the Eurasian blue tit, the African blue tit, and the azure tit.